bekk/bekk-christmas/post/kotlin/typesafe-error-handling-in-kotlin.md

 }
 ```

 In the example above, the `divide` function either returns a `String` (the error case) or an `Int` (the quotient).
 Together with Kotlin's awesome `when` and `smartcast` functionality, the above code is minimal, easy to read, and straight to the point.
 Great!
-But does it scale well with more complex problem, you might ask.
+But, does it scale well with more complex problems, you might ask.
 Well, no. This barebone implementation suffers from a readability problem when used in more complex situations, especially with lambdas.
 Imagine being forced to check whether the result is an `Ok` or and `Err` in _every step_ of a lambda pipeline.
 To illustrate the problem further, let us look at a function that should perform the following task:

 - Fetch the timestamp of the previous successful transfer, from the database.
 - Fetch all users that have changed since this timestamp, from the database.